reevoo/sapience-rb/README.md

 `createdb rails_app_test`

-Then you can run them with the followign command:
+Then you can run them with the following command:

 `bin/tests`